Carlos2902/Book-Inventory-Manager-System/README.md

    cd Book-Inventory-Manager-System

 2. **Install Pipenv:**
-   Open your terminal, navigate to the project directory and install pipenv if you don't have i
+   Open your terminal, navigate to the project directory and install pipenv if you don't have it
    ```bash
    pip install pipenv